The full catalog.

 - Real-Claude run committed with full telemetry (todo_api): $0.0964, 43s, 15/15 tests green, zero rollbacks — 7 LLM calls, 16.5K input / 3.1K output tokens on Sonnet 4.6.

-- Parallel worktree execution shipped (parallel_demo): 3 concurrent workers on real `git worktree` branches cut wall-clock from ~32s serial to 21.5s; atomic merge-back only if every worker in the wave passes its Monitor.
+- Parallel worktree execution shipped (parallel_demo): 3 concurrent workers on `git worktree` branches cut wall-clock from ~32s serial to 21.5s; atomic merge-back only if every worker in the wave passes its Monitor.
 MergeConflict raised as a typed exception — “merge conflicts as coordination signals” made literal.

 - Hermetic rollback proven without API key (refactor_demo): step-2 regresses → Monitor catches via pytest → kernel runs `git reset --hard` → retry lands clean.
 Final branch has no trace of the failed attempt.
 CI asserts on the outcome.